ABBEN4/Stable_diffusion_GWEN/ProjectRoadmap.md

   ## 3. Completed Steps
     3.A.
 Implementing ESRGAN in the workflow
     3.B.
-Setting the seend and setting collection workflow for the three step 3.C.
+Setting the seed and settings collection workflow for the three step process 3.C.
 Working-out the variation process and setting it up in the workflow